Faculty Advisors

 knepperse@vmi.edu

-A recipient of the Thomas Jefferson Teaching Award and holder of the Bruce C. Gottwald, Jr. ’81 Chair for Academic Excellence, Col. Knepper teaches a wide range of courses, including American Literary Traditions, Ways of Reading, the ERHS capstone sequence, and a seminar on Moby-Dick.
-He has directed capstone projects, SURI projects, independent studies, and honors theses on a variety of topics, from the poetry of Langston Hughes to the philosophy of Simone Weil, from Edgar Allan Poe’s Gothic conventions to Byzantine iconography.
-Col. Knepper is the faculty advisor of VMI’s chapter of Sigma Tau Delta, the international English honor society, and helps organize an annual trip for cadets to the American Shakespeare Center in Staunton, Virginia.
+A recipient of the Thomas Jefferson Teaching Award and holder of the Bruce C. Gottwald, Jr. ’81 Chair for Academic Excellence, Col. Knepper teaches a range of literature, writing, and philosophy courses at VMI, including an honors seminar on the epic and a course on Moby-Dick.
+He is the author of Wonder Strikes: Approaching Aesthetics and Literature with William Desmond, co-author of Byung-Chul Han: A Critical Introduction, and founding editor of New Verse Review: A Journal of Lyric and Narrative Poetry.
+Col. Knepper has directed student research projects on a variety of topics, from the poetry of Langston Hughes to the philosophy of Simone Weil, from Edgar Allan Poe’s Gothic conventions to J.R.R.
+Tolkien's translation of the Book of Jonah.

 Pre-Professional Program Advisor: Health Professions